Does the name Paella come from the pan it's cooked in, or from the romantic phrase Para Ella – "for her"? 🤔

 - pinch saffron soaked in a ¼ of hot water

-- 2 tsp salt to taste
+- 2 teaspoon salt to taste

 optional addition